alstat/Yunir.jl/docs/src/man/rhythmic_analysis.md

 ## Arabic Poetry
 The first data is from a well known author, [Al-Mutanabbi المتنبّي](https://en.wikipedia.org/wiki/Al-Mutanabbi), who authored several poetry including the titled [*'Indeed, every woman with a swaying walk'*](https://www.youtube.com/watch?v=9c1IrQwfYFM), which will be the basis for this section.
 ## Loading Data
-The following codes assigns the said poem of Al-Mutanabbi to a variable poem.
+The following codes assigns the said poem of Al-Mutanabbi to a variable `poem`.
 ```@example abc
 using Yunir
 @transliterator :default